Verma314/haskell-snippets/Quotes from the author.md

 Quotes from the author

+* "When you write your file, it’s important to notice that you’re using the raw lazy ByteStrings with L.writeFile rather than the Char8 version LC.writeFile.
+In lesson 25, we mentioned that when you use binary data that may include Unicode, you should never write it using the Char8 interface, as it can corrupt your data."

 * * From the author,
 " All of these type classes represent the design patterns of functional programming
 ..